buidler-labs/hashgraph-venin-js/lib.docs/markdown/guides/wallet.md

   }
 ```

-A couple of sumarizing points here:
+A couple of summarizing points here:
 * `Wallet` is an interface extending a `Signer` and having a `Provider` associated.
 It's basically the _glue_ that ties everything up
 * As such `Wallet`s are the objects that are meant to be hooked into in order to operate a Hedera session
 * The associated wallet account id information is something bound to the `Wallet` and made available through the `Signer` interface